AFL Tribunal: Deregistration

 Under the official AFL Deregistration Policy first implemented in May 2011, any player who accumulates a total of at least 10 weeks of suspensions over the course of their football career (both inside and outside the AFL) receives a formal notice that further suspensions can result in their automatic deregistration from the league.

 Any player who accumulates a total of 16 weeks or more of suspensions over the course of their career will be automatically deregistered and barred from any further participation.
 Any previous suspensions within the AFL are carried over at 75% of their original length (e.g. a previous suspension of four weeks will only count as three weeks under this policy), but any immediate suspension is to be considered at its full length.
 If any player receives an immediate first suspension of 16 weeks or more, deregistration is left at the discretion of the league.

 A deregistered player may apply for an exemption to re-register or appeal the deregistration under the appropriate laws of the league after 12 months.
 However, only one request can be made.
 Should a player be exempted and re-registered, any further suspension will result in permanent, irrevocable deregistration.

 Deregistration is only practiced in country and suburban football competitions; it is not practiced by the AFL as of 2022, since the deregistration policy was designed for serial aggressive offenders, not low-level repeat offenders: in the event, there has not been a serial aggressive offender issue at AFL level since the mid-1990s.

 Administration

+The AFL Tribunal administration consists of the tribunal itself, an appeals board, and a match review panel.